 Welcome to Year 1!

-Find out about the exciting learning we will be doing this half term below.
+Find out about the exciting learning Year 1 will be doing this half term!

-At home you can help you child by encouraging them to count objects accurately as well as developing their understanding of number bonds to 10.
+At home you can help you child by encouraging them to count up in 2’s, 5’s and 10’s, as well as developing their understanding of number bonds to 10 and 20.

 This year we will be following a new reading challenge.
 The children can travel through their class reading challenge adventure and collect gold stars along the way.
+For every three times you read at home together your child will move up a step on the reading challenge.
+When you reach the sixth step you will receive a gold star.
 Each gold star is worth a raffle ticket.
 There will be a raffle draw every half term and the children have a chance to win a brand new book to keep.
 We hope you will join us in developing a love of reading in your child by reading regularly at home.
-If you have any questions regarding our new reading challenge, please do not hesitate to ask Miss Rutter, Mrs Fisher or Mrs Dunne.
+If you have any questions regarding our new reading challenge, please do not hesitate to ask Miss Rutter or Mrs Fisher

 Other areas of the Curriculum:

-Music: We will be working to develop our talents in music.
-We will be learning new songs and how to change our voices for the audience.
+We will be working to develop our talents in music.
+We will be learning new songs in preparation for our Christmas performances and how to change our voices for the audience.

 Staff working in Year 1: